samfoy/EYG/README.markdown

 At the moment, it is being coded in javascript, but with an eye toward a future android implementation this may change.

+####Updates:

+As you may be able to tell, some of the html and css has been implemented.
+I have also realized that it will be necessary to create a mobile version that is somewhat scaled/down